Multivariate Quadratic Transformations and the Interpolation Kernel

-We prove a number of quadratic transformations of elliptic Selberg integrals (conjectured in an earlier paper of the author), as well as studying in depth the ``interpolation kernel'', an analytic continuation of the author's elliptic interpolation functions which plays a major role in the proof as well as in future work on multivariate difference operators.
-In the process, we give a number of examples of a new approach to proving elliptic hypergeometric integral identities, by reduction to a Zariski dense subset of a formal neighborhood of the trigonometric limit.
+\Abstract{We prove a number of quadratic transformations of elliptic Selberg integrals (conjectured in an earlier paper of the author), as well as studying in depth the ``interpolation kernel'', an analytic continuation of the author's elliptic interpolation functions which plays a major role in the proof as well as acting as the kernel for a Fourier transform on certain elliptic double affine Hecke algebras (discussed in a~later paper).
+In the process, we give a~number of examples of a~new approach to proving elliptic hypergeometric integral identities, by reduction to a~Zariski dense subset of a formal neighborhood of the trigonometric limit.}